20 Ways to Monitor Network Traffic: Steps, Tips and Tools

 Paessler PRTG Network Monitor

-PRTG Network Monitor is one of the best network traffic monitoring tools available today.
-It is a powerful and easy-to-use tool that provides users with all the information they need about their network traffic.
-The user interface is simple, making it easy for even the most inexperienced user to understand and use.
+PRTG Network Monitor is a powerful tool for monitoring network traffic.
+It is easy to use and provides users with all the information they need about their network traffic.
+The user interface is simple, making it easy for inexperienced users to understand and use.

 Key Features: